Braye du Valle, Guernsey: Reclamation

 The proposal was opposed by the States of Guernsey who would have preferred the Braye to be dredged and straightened to enable larger ships to sail along the channel with quarried stone.
 This opposition was defeated by the eloquence of Doyle.

-Sir John Doyle’s proposal was to dam the extremities of the Braye at the bridge and near the Vale Church, so enclosing around 300 acres.
+Major-General Doyle’s proposal was to dam the extremities of the Braye at the bridge and near the Vale Church, so enclosing around 300 acres.
 Approval was granted and work began in 1806, being paid for by the British Government.
 The Government having to pay people with rights to the foreshore and business that would be damaged for loss of earnings.
 Along the southern shores of the Braye du Valle had been salt pans, their owners receiving compensation for their loss.
 The saltpan businesses receiving £1,750, with the other owners being paid £1,500.
 In total £3,250 was paid out.

 An advert appeared in the Gazette de Guernsey on 1 March 1806 inviting tenders for the construction of two dams,.
 The work should be done in a solid and permanent manner with the contractor responsible for repairs for the first seven years following completion.
 The contract would be paid in installments and in the event of failure to meet the terms of the contract, the builder would forfeit the amount paid.
-The contract was awarded to Thomas Henry, from Les Mielles in Clos du Valle and work began on 12 July 1806.
+The contract was awarded to Thomas Henry, from Les Mielles in Clos du Valle, and work began on 12 July 1806.
 Soldiers were provided to assist with the labour at a cost of 10d a day for a private and a shilling for a sergeant.
 The embankments being sufficient by late 1806 to stop the tides entering the Braye.